15 Effective Ways to Improve Your Punctuation

 So if you want a fun and fast way to get familiar with commas, Grammar Lion’s free comma course is the way to go.
 I enjoyed taking it.

-The course instructor, Ellen Feld, has a master’s degree in writing from Johns Hopkins University.
+Ellen Feld, the course instructor, has a master’s degree in writing from Johns Hopkins University.
 You can ask her questions throughout the course via the discussion forum or email.

 You’ll learn 14 comma rules and discover my favorite punctuation acronym: FANBOYS.
 At the end of the class, you’ll take a short quiz.